-- TruckShield: A layer-of-protection that prevents metal-on-metal collisions between the shovel and truck that might injure truck drivers or damage the truck or shovel.
+- TruckShield: A safety-related operator assist technology that prevents collisions between shovels and trucks that might injure truck drivers or damage the truck or shovel.

-- DozerShield: prevents collisions between the shovel, and the shovel dipper, and clean up equipment operating around the shovel.
+- DozerShield: A safety-related operator assist technology that prevents collisions between the shovel, and the shovel dipper, and clean up equipment operating around the shovel.

-- AutoLoad: A semi-automation swing technology that automates the swing, dump and return phases of the shovel loading cycle.
+- AutoSwing: A semi-automation swing technology that automates the swing, dump and return phases of the shovel loading cycle.

 How it works

 Building on advances in an earlier ACARP project, Collision Control and Avoidance for Electric Mining Shovels, SLAP focused intently on effective collision control by addressing accurate and reliable determination of the relative position of the shovel to itself and to machines in its vicinity.
 After extensive research, three state-of-the-art technologies were combined to accurately determine the shovel position relative to itself and its own tracks, haul trucks near by and clean up equipment and machinery in its locality.

 These include a high-precision Global Navigation Satellite system, an ultra-wideband ranging receiver mounted to the shovels and participating trucks and machines, and LiDAR sensors mounted on the shovels that determine truck positions from point clouds generated by sensors.